actions/runner/README.md

 ```

 ### Schedule one or more job's
-You have to remove any leading `/` or you will see an error.
+You will have to remove any leading `/` from your server url.

 Linux or macOS:
 ```